 Each of the 20-plus boutiques offers classic designs in sizes and shapes built to flatter all kinds of body types.
 Fashion is not the only product on offer.
 Comme Il Faut also features a spa boutique, accessories stores, a sex store, and a restaurant—everything the modern woman would want all in one place!

 There is no need to fly to Europe or beyond to find great design pieces.
-Partners in love and business, Deeyn Rhodes and Lonzo Jackson opened their Austin-based boutique, Nannie Inez, after years of working in the fashion industry, and it is a design lover’s paradise.
-Rhodes and Jackson created a joyful enclave of whimsical pieces, inspired by creative experiences in their lives.
+Deeyn Rhodes and Lonzo Jackson—partners in love and business—opened their Austin-based boutique, Nannie Inez, after years of working in the fashion industry, and it’s a design lover’s paradise.
+Rhodes and Jackson created a joyful enclave of whimsical pieces inspired by creative experiences in their lives.
 The design-obsessed duo curates the shop’s collection of products with the utmost care, making sure that everything that crosses their store’s threshold is excellent.
 Everything from the store’s custom ceiling fixture to its eclectic mix of products is inspiring.

 Have you discovered a cool concept store during your travels?
 Share your recommendations with us below.

 This story was originally published in August 2015 and updated in October 2017.